-As part of the Arrangement, Solstice acquired from Dunnedin a substantial dataset which had primarily been completed through and used for diamond exploration on the Project.
+As part of the Arrangement, Solstice acquired from Dunnedin a substantial dataset which had primarily for diamond exploration on the Project.
 In recent years the project demonstrated potential for gold mineralization, especially in the 2016-2017 till programs.
 It was this gold potential and the need for an experienced gold focussed management team that led to the spinout of Solstice Gold.
 The management team has since extensively reworked the dataset, the updated interpretations were used to layout the 2018 field program.

-The objectives of the 2018 program are to identify targets for potential drill follow up and also to prospect under-explored parts of the large Project area.
-The 2018 program includes RAB Drilling, ground magnetics, mapping, prospecting and detailed high resolution till surveys in the southwestern part of the project ("Westeros").
+The objectives of the 2018 program were to identify targets for potential drill follow up and also to prospect under-explored parts of the large Project area.
+The 2018 program included RAB Drilling, ground magnetics, mapping, prospecting and detailed high resolution till surveys in the southwestern part of the project ("Westeros").
 Results support the interpreted setting of Westeros between two major breaks and possible influence of associated, extensively-developed regional structures on gold mineralization.
-Significant gold-in-boulder field in Westeros fold hinge expanded to 30 km2 area.
-Discrete fold hinge targets identified of up to 3 km strike length.
-Samples include up to 34 g/t gold including 17 g/t gold in new sampling.
-At least eight priority target source areas identified from detailed till sampling over central Westeros fold.